 Using a money transfer company over a bank to conduct an international transfer to Canada (or outbound from Canada) doesn’t necessarily guarantee your overseas transfer will be optimal.
-We have created this list of top 10 best tips for international money transfers to make sure you are getting the most bang for your loonies.
+We have created this list of the top 10 best tips for international money transfers to make sure you are getting the most bang for your loonies.

 - If you are sending large sums of money abroad – negotiate the rate you are given.
 For comparison sake, most of these companies’ personal client desk is used to deal with the purchase of property abroad, so a large sum is at least high five figures Canadian dollars.
 What does it mean to negotiate the rate? don’t use the online system but instead speak to your personal dealer and tell him you have shopped around and looking for a better rate.
 It is a very competitive industry and more often than not, companies will make better rates to maintain you as a client.

 - Before you make a payment, make research (you can use your personal dedicated dealer at the money transfer company to help you with that) in regards to recipient fees.
 Although uncommon, some countries or banks charge a fixed amount for each incoming transfer.
 Your money transfer company may know how to tackle the situation, but if not, you may want to send more money than you originally intended so the recipient will receive the amount he is expecting.

 - Make sure you are aware that the selling point of this service is price and level of service rather than speed.
 If you are in need to make an instant payment due this week you may want to stick to your bank.